Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Types of receipt:

-So, what is the acid-base balance rate?
+So, what is the norm of acid-basic acid?

 Interpretation of results

-The norms of acid base balance in newborns are presented in the table.
+The norms of acid-base balance in newborns are presented in the table.

-In addition, diagnostically important indicators are:
+In addition, diagnostic important indicators are:

-Factors that have a negative impact on acid base balance
+Factors that have a negative impact on acid-base balance

-• unbalanced diet, excessive consumption of fast food;
+• unbalanced diet, overuse fast food;

 • living in areas with unfavorable environmental conditions;

-• frequent consumption of alcoholic beverages;
+• frequent use alcoholic drinks;

 • prolonged state of stress;